btrfs/btrfs-workflow/README.md

 ## Reviewer workflow

-1. Check the project page for anything in the 'Review wanted' queue, pick a series to review.

-2. Review the patches.

-3. Send your reply to the mailinglist.
+The project page or issues are not used for tracking patches anymore.
+Check the mailinglist regularly, respond to patches that change you are familiar with.
+Everybody is encouraged to try to review also code they're not familiar with.
+Proofreading changelogs and comparing that to the code helps to spread the knowledge and can also spark feedback and clarifications.

-4. If there are enough reviews, add the patches to branch **for-next**
+If there are enough reviews, add the patches to branch **for-next**.

+It's also OK to review patches that have already landed in `for-next`, just be careful in case you're adding your `Reviewed-by` tags not to overwrite other changes.